Floorp-Projects/Floorp/toolkit/components/glean/docs/preferences.md

 This is how you emulate "recording enabled but upload disabled" like developer builds have in Firefox Telemetry.
 Defaults to 0.

+`telemetry.fog.test.activity_limit`
+`telemetry.fog.test.inactivity_limit`

+This pair of prefs control the length of time of activity before inactivity (or vice versa) needed before FOG informs the SDK's Client Activity API that the client was (in)active.
+Present to allow testing without figuring out how to mock Rust's clock.
+Their values are integer seconds.
+Defaults to 120 (activity), 1200 (inactivity).